orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 hello-minikube   10.0.0.233   <nodes>       8080:31075/TCP   24s
 kubernetes       10.0.0.1     <none>        443/TCP          28m
 ```
-Access the application with curl
+Access the application with curl:
 ```
 curl $(minikube ip):31075
 ```
-Or when using minikube
+Or when using minikube:
 ```
 curl $(minikube service hello-minikube --url)
 ```